TanKaizokuO/ShellPa/README.md

 - **macOS Launchd Support**: Auto-sync recurring scheduling via `launchd` is currently stubbed and not implemented.
 Running `sp sync auto` on a non-Linux system will raise a platform error.
 - **Git Data API Constraints**: Because all operations run directly against the GitHub Git Data API without local Git command dependencies, sync speed is determined by HTTP payload round-trips.
 Syncing huge trees or large numbers of files may hit GitHub API rate limits.
 - **Subprocess Shell History**: Reading failed commands for `sp fix` relies on parsing local shell history files (such as `~/.bash_history` or `~/.zsh_history`).
 Commands that are run inside subshells or that are not immediately written to the filesystem by the host shell may not be captured.
+- **tmux/multiplexer interaction**: If you configure Kitty to launch `sp dashboard` as its login shell, it will appear once when the outer Kitty window opens.
+However, new tmux panes/windows created inside tmux are managed by tmux itself and will drop directly into your real shell rather than triggering the dashboard again.

 ---